In 2013, the industry lost another giant.

 First appearing in the parade in 1963, Sinclair’s Apatosaurus – then known as a Brontosaurus – quickly became a fan favorite.
 The balloon became so popular that in 1975 it was named an Honorary Member of the American Museum of Natural History.

-The company has evolved into a highly diversified corporation, making significant strides in each segment of its business, with record production and safety, and revitalized pipelines.
-Sinclair’s holdings also include resorts, hotels, ranches and a merchandising business for DINO.
+With the oldest continuous name in the oil business, Sinclair had evolved into a highly diversified corporation, making significant strides in each segment of its business, with record production and safety, and revitalized pipelines.
+Under the Holding family, Sinclair also operated resorts, hotels, ranches and DINO merchandising.